 For some facilities, compliance with industry standards (including Australian and international standards, codes of practice, etc.) may play an important role in providing evidence that necessary and appropriate control measures have been identified.
-In principle, such standards may be Australian Standards, equivalents from overseas organisations, international industry practices such as those from the American Petroleum Institute, or company-specific standards.
-However, whichever standards are being used, these standards, and the control measures that they apply, should all be shown to be suitable and appropriate to the specific facility, taking account of its type, scale, activities, location, etc. It is common for an operator to adopt a suite of standards, perhaps taken from several different organisations.
-In such cases, significant effort may be necessary to show that this overall suite of standards is suitable and appropriate, as well as the individual parts.
+In principle, such standards may be Australian Standards, equivalents from overseas organisations, international industry practices such as those from the American Petroleum Institute.
+However, whichever standards are being used, these standards, and the control measures that they apply, should all be shown to be suitable and appropriate to the specific facility, taking account of its type, scale, activities, location, etc. It is common for an operator to adopt a suite of standards, perhaps taken from several different organisations for different control measures.